snehil03july/MoErGAN/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Special thanks to `<institution/research group>` for providing the initial datasets.
 - Gratitude to all contributors and the open-source community.

 ## Contact
-For any inquiries, please reach out to `<contact information>`.
+For any inquiries, please reach out to `sk895@exeter.ac.uk`.

 ## Project Status
-This project is currently in `<development/production/maintenance>` phase.
+This project is currently in `<development>` phase.
 For the latest updates, please check the project's GitHub repository.